Dr Simon Coffey logo

 Partial Knee Replacement is also is known as Single Compartment, Unicompartmental or Unicondylar Knee Replacement.

-Knee Replacement surgery is performed to replace damaged knee components with artificial implants.
+Knee Replacement surgery is performed to replace damaged knee components with artificial implants, but only in the diseased part of the knee.

 Your Knee Structure